 Henderson County, a rural area in western NC, is the largest producer of apple crops in NC, and 13th largest in the US.
-The population is rapidly increasing, growing by 48% between 1990 and 2008, from 69,285 to 102,367.
+(Agriculture Census 2007) Agriculture is an important part of the Henderson County economy.
+Other major crops include tomatoes, the largest such crop in NC; nurseries; horticulture; and dairy.
+Many migrant farmworkers come to the area every year to harvest local crops.
+Migrant farmworkers typically earn less than \$10,000 annually and approximately 85% are uninsured.
+(National Agricultural Workers Survey 2000).
+The county population is rapidly increasing, growing by 48% between 1990 and 2008, from 69,285 to 102,367.
 (Census) While there are many service jobs supporting the retirement population and tourism, these are often low paying with no benefits.
 More than 30% of residents have incomes below 200% of federal poverty.
-(Census) Access to affordable health care is a critical need for this population and demand for this care is increasing.
+(Census) Henderson County is designated as a Health Professional Shortage Area (HPSA) for primary care, dental, and mental health.
+The county's low-income population as well as the migrant farmworker population are designated Medically Underserved Populations.
+(HRSA, HPSA/MUA Database, 2009) Access to affordable health care is a critical need for this population, and demand for this care is increasing.

-- BRCHS users are increasing, growing from 13,079 in 2006, to 13,179 in 2007, to 13,950 in 2008.
-(BRCHS Patient Information System UDS) - Patients with incomes below 200% of poverty increased from 94% in 2007 to 97% in 2008.
-(BRCHS Patient Information System - UDS) - Nearly 70% of BRCHS patients are uninsured.
-(BRCHS Patient Information System UDS) - 2,400 BRCHS patients are migrant or seasonal farmworkers (MSFWs). - Since February 2009, BRCHS has seen 3,747 new patients and 2,780 new uninsured patients. - Of patients served in 2008, 2,045 were uninsured children, 6,691 uninsured adults, and 2,426 MSFWs.
-(BRCHS Patient Information System UDS) - Over the last two years, there has been a sharp increase in unemployment in Henderson County, contributing to increasing numbers of uninsured patients seeking care at BRCHS: August 2007 - 3.3%; August 2008 - 6.2%; August 2009 - 8.8%.
+- BRCHS users are increasing, growing from 13,079 in 2006, to 15,780 in 2009.
+(BRCHS Patient Information System UDS) - Of BRCHS patients, who reported income, 84% live below 200% of the Federal Poverty Level (FPL); 67% live below 100% of the FPL (BRCHS Patient Information System UDS)

+- Over 60% of BRCHS patients and nearly 70% of adult patients are uninsured.
+(BRCHS Patient Information System UDS) - Since February 2009, BRCHS has seen approximately 4,000 new uninsured patients to the organization. - Of patients served in 2008, 2,045 were uninsured children, 6,691 uninsured adults, and 2,426 migrant or seasonal farmworkers.
+(BRCHS Patient Information System UDS) - Over the last two years, there has been a sharp increase in unemployment in Henderson County, contributing to increasing numbers of uninsured patients seeking care at BRCHS: August 2007 3.3%; August 2008 6.2%; August 2009 8.8%.
 (NC Employment Security Commission, August 2009) - Currently, new patients have an average 32 day wait to schedule an appointment.